 Last updated on

 Portland has become a well known foodie destination, best known for its high-end food carts, serving dishes from around the world.
 Some give rise to restaurants while others stick to their humble roots.
 And there’s an incredible restaurant scene too.
 From gourmet donuts to some of the best examples of international cuisine you’ll find outside their native countries, Portland is a real treat for the palette.
 And the city’s progressive nature means that all diets are catered for, from vegetarian to vegan to paleo.
 There’s a dizzying amount of places to choose from and we often ate in more than one place for each meal, trying a dish in each place – we were determined to discover the best restaurants in Portland!
-We’ve also put together a guide for best of what to do in Portland.
+We’ve also put together a guide about the best of what to do in Portland and a curated selection of the best Portland Airbnbs.

 The best vegetarian-friendly restaurants in Portland, Oregon